RealBirdMan91/Prisma/prisma.md

 As described in the previous chapter, `prisma-client-js` is needed to interact with our database.
 But this must first be installed via `npm install @prisma/client`.

 > Notice that the install command automatically invokes prisma generate for you which reads your Prisma schema and generates a version of Prisma Client that is tailored to your models.<br><br>
-> Whenever you make changes to your Prisma schema in the future, you manually need to invoke prisma generate in order to accommodate the changes in your Prisma Client API.
+> Whenever you make changes to your Prisma schema in the future, you manually need to invoke prisma generate in order to accommodate the changes in your Prisma Client API (`npx prisma generate`).

 After installation, the client can be used by importing it and creating a new `PrismaClient` instance.